damienjose/cuda-flashattention/README.md

 - Damien Jose ([damien.jose@gmail.com](mailto:damien.jose@gmail.com))

 ## Acknowledgments
 This project was done as part of the AUT24 GPU Compute course at the University of Washington.
+We thank Professor Colin N. Reinhardt and TAs Arnab Karmakar, Xiaxi Shen for guiding us throughout this course.
+We also appreciate the authors of Flash Attention for their contributions and open sourcing their code.